aeonsoftware/aeonsoftware.github.io/_posts/2018-03-11-launching-your-ICO.md

       - GAB4UTCY7AS2BUOOTUUHH5CUEQHPUVHO7UN23GFKIP5CX2ASS7LPQXTW
     - Secret Key:
       - SC6PUGSLTRVEALABHV3SYJBD5J6RM5II6I6R33Z3MKNGSR6K25FKKLIJ

 # STEP 2 :
 * For a stellar account either on the testnet(test network) or the pubnet(public network) to be activated, it needs to be funded.
 The official stellar documentation for starting your own ICO suggests 31 lumens.
 So go ahead and fund each of the two accounts you generated with 31 XLM.Since we’re launching our ICO on the test network, use the stellar testnet faucet tool to fund both your accounts with lumens.
 (The process for launching your ICO on the public network is exactly the same.All you’ll have to do is to substitute test for public during the process on sections I instruct you to do so.)

 # STEP 3 :
-## There are two ways to approach this step.
-The easier,less complicated one and the one I'd suggest would be to use the Transaction builder forms on the stellar website.
 * For us to issue a token on stellar, we need to issue a change trust transaction between the distribution account and the issuance account.
 This is done through a POST transaction to the stellar network. [https://www.stellar.org/developers/horizon/reference/endpoints/transactions-create.html](https://www.stellar.org/developers/horizon/reference/endpoints/transactions-create.html)
   - Request : POST https://horizon-testnet.stellar.org/transactions
   - Arguments